 What Is It?

-About 500,000 vasectomies are done each year in the United States.
-This procedure usually takes only 15 to 20 minutes, and almost all vasectomies are done in the urologist's office or outpatient operating room.
+This procedure usually takes only 15 to 20 minutes.
+Almost all vasectomies are done in the urologist's office or outpatient operating room.

 What It's Used For

 A vasectomy is used for male sterilization (birth control).
 Following a vasectomy, a man can continue to have normal erections, sexual intercourse, and ejaculation but he will not be able to father children.
 There is no change in sexual desire or libido following a vasectomy.

 Because vasectomy is almost always an outpatient procedure that is done with local anesthesia, you do not have to do anything to prepare.
 If for some special reason your vasectomy must be done under general anesthesia (you are unconscious during the procedure), your doctor will tell you not to eat or drink for a specific amount of time beforehand.

 After a local anesthetic is used to numb the area in the scrotum (the sac that contains the testicles) the procedure will be done, the vasectomy is done using one of two methods:

 Traditional vasectomy –Using a scalpel, the surgeon makes one or two small incisions (cuts) in the skin of the scrotum (the sac that contains the testicles) near the base of the penis (one incision to reach the vas deferens from each testicle).
 Once the vas deferens are exposed, they are cut to prevent the ability of sperm to travel.
 Options include cutting the tubes and tying the ends, burning the tubes with a hot tool (electrocautery), or blocking them with surgical clips.
 The two small incisions in the scrotum are then closed with two or three small stitches.